simonwmatthews/pyMelt/README.md

 For pyMelt_MultiNest to work, MultiNest and pyMultinest must be installed.
 The user is directed to the [pyMultinest installation instructions](https://johannesbuchner.github.io/PyMultiNest/) for further guidance.

 ## Citing pyMelt
 If pyMelt enables or aids your research please cite the release you used.
-The latest release is v1.0 and has the doi:
+The latest release is v1.915 and will shortly have a doi.
+The doi for the previous release (v1.0) is:
 [![DOI](https://zenodo.org/badge/259243892.svg)](https://zenodo.org/badge/latestdoi/259243892)

 You should also cite the relevant publications for the pure-lithology melting models.
 If you use our models, you should cite: